oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

        5. Check that the `typ` of the Key Binding JWT is `kb+jwt`.
        6. Check that the creation time of the Key Binding JWT, as determined by the `iat` claim, is within an acceptable window.
        7. Determine that the Key Binding JWT is bound to the current transaction and was created for this Verifier (replay protection) by validating `nonce` and `aud` claims.
-       8. Calculate the digest over the presentation and verify that it matches the value of the `_sd_hash` claim in the Key Binding JWT.
+       8. Calculate the digest over the Presentation and verify that it matches the value of the `_sd_hash` claim in the Key Binding JWT.
        9. Check that the Key Binding JWT is valid in all other respects, per [@!RFC7519] and [@!RFC8725].

 If any step fails, the Presentation is not valid and processing MUST be aborted.